Provable Traffic Rule Compliance in Safe Reinforcement Learning on the Open Sea: Specification

-We assume that both vessels keep their course and speed to obtain rule-compliant states.
-These predicted states allow us to decide already when we first observe the encounter situation if the encounter situation will persist long enough so that the ego vessel has to perform a collision avoidance maneuver.
+We assume that both vessels keep their course and speed to obtain rule-compliant predictions for their future states.
+These predicted states allow us to evaluate ahead of time if the encounter situation will persist long enough so that the ego vessel has to perform a collision avoidance maneuver.
 The reaction time $t_\mathrm{react}$ does not indicate the minimum required reaction time of a human operator but instead specifies how much time the human operator would require to decide if the encounter situation persists.
-Given a give-way encounter is detected, a rule-compliant collision avoidance maneuver has to be conducted until $\lnot \collisionpossible$ evaluates to true.
+Given a give-way encounter is detected, a rule-compliant collision avoidance maneuver has to be conducted until $\lnot \collisionpossible$ evaluates to true (see \cref{tab:rules} $R_3$ - $R_5$).
 The time interval for performing a rule-compliant maneuver is $t_\mathrm{react} + 2 t_\mathrm{maneuver}$, where $2 t_\mathrm{maneuver}$ approximates the time required for the maneuvering.

 \begin{requirement}[Maneuvering priority] Given a rule $R_i$ for $i \in \{3,...,5\}$ applies, rules $R_j$ for $j \neq i \land j \in \{3,...,5\}$ are not applied until $\lnot \collisionpossible$ is true. \end{requirement}